-- The object must be large enough to require you to change course substantially if you were aiming right at the largest part of it, regardless of whether you actually are or not.
+- 1) the object must be large enough to require you to change course substantially if you were aiming right at the largest part of it, regardless of whether you actually are or not.
 In other words, it is a hypothetical test.
-An object does not become an obstruction or cease to be an obstruction based on where you are actually aiming at the time in the race.
-(See Cases 11 and 125.) - 2) The amount of course change required is determined from a point one of your boat's overall lengths away from the object.
-This strongly sug-gests that you keep a lookout for anything ahead of you, as opposed to suddenly finding yourself about to hit something right in front of you and needing to slam your tiller over to miss it. - 3) The size of the course change must be "substantial;" i.e., a large course change.
+An object does not become an obstruction or cease to be an obstruction based on where you are actually aiming at the time in the race. - 2) the amount of course change required is determined from a point one of your boat's overall lengths away from the object.
+This strongly suggests that you keep a lookout for anything ahead of you, as opposed to suddenly finding yourself about to hit something right in front of you and needing to slam your tiller over to miss it. - 3) the size of the course change must be "substantial;" i.e., a large course change.
 In a twenty-foot boat, a course change of 10 degrees moves the bow about three and a half feet.
 Done when one boat-length away, a 10-degree alteration will clear a seven-foot object on either side.
-As my general rule I would say that a course change less than 10 degrees is not "substantial;" i.e., a stationary object clearly less than one-third your boat's length would not be an obstruction, though a moving ob-ject will require a larger alteration to get around it.
-Obviously, a lobster pot or an average-size channel marker is not going to require you to change your course "substantially," but a race committee boat, a break-water or another sailboat in a race will.
+As my general rule I would say that a course change less than 10 degrees is not "substantial;" i.e., a stationary object clearly less than one-third of your boat's length would not be an obstruction, though a moving object will require a larger alteration to get around it.
+Obviously, a lobster pot or an average-size channel marker is not going to require you to change your course "substantially," but a race committee vessel, a breakwater or another sailboat in a race will.

 A powerboat can be an obstruction if it's large enough.
-When a race committee decides to use a powerboat as one end of the starting line, the powerboat be-comes a mark also.
+When a race committee decides to use a powerboat as one end of the starting line, the powerboat becomes a mark also.
 Notice that it doesn't cease to be an obstruction.
 It is always an obstruction, but now it also happens to be a mark.